Fdcimino/DatabaseProject/README.md

 - look at users playlist (in progress by frank)
 - fix some of the queries
 - search the ui is there just has to search
+- SQL for creating a user
+- SQL for making a playlist

 ## quick run down of how this application work
 index.js is where the program starts.
 This is where the browser window gets created and opens index.html